richardgaywood/paydata.org/content/sprawlrunners/augmentations/_index.md

 As a houserule, I will be enforcing that a number of Edges can *only* be taken with a trapping that they are an *augmentation* -- either a piece of bioware or a physical adept power.
 This means they are out of the reach of mundane or mage characters.
 It also, effectively, extends the cyberware catalog.
 Edges where such a trapping is required are listed in [the characters section]({{< relref "../characters/edges.md" >}}).

 Edges taken with a bioware trapping do not cost implant points, and those taken with a physad power trapping do not cost chi points.
 They are paid for as an Edge, as usual.
+Also, their prerequisites -- on rank, on abilitie die types, or on other edges - do not change.

 {{< sectionRecursive >}}